gzinck/snap-bug-mic/README.md

 [MicController.js:45] Unlocked recording
 ```

+Unfortunately, the output above is only produced in the Lens Studio simulator.
-On an iPhone 7 or an iPad Pro 12.9", the following gets logged in the debug
+On an iPhone 7 and an iPad Pro 12.9", the following gets logged in the debug
 tools:

 ```